 At age six, Sophia was presenting circus shows on the swing-set in her backyard.
 She graduated from Colorado College with a BA in Sociology and Drama/Dance in 2011.
 Following graduation, she was awarded a Watson Fellowship to travel the world teaching and exploring the positive impact of circus education on underprivileged youth and women.

 Sophia is a graduate of the Aerial Dance Professional Training Program at Frequent Flyers in Boulder, CO.
-In 2013 Sophia and four classmates at FFP founded Rabble Dance Collective, an aerial company that combined original music, dance, aerials, physical theater, and social justice.
-Before her recent move to Boston, Sophia taught with Frequent Flyers and performed with Colorado-based Iluminar Aerial.
+Sophia is one of the artistic directors of Spoke Movement Ensemble, a Boston-based contemporary circus and physical theater company.
+Before her move to Boston, Sophia taught with Frequent Flyers and performed with Colorado-based Iluminar Aerial.

-Currently pursuing an Arts in Education Ed.M. at the Harvard Graduate School of Education, Sophia is delighted to be a part of the Esh Community!
+Sophia recently graduated with an Ed.M. in Arts in Education from the Harvard Graduate School of Education, and is a co-manager and co-owner of the Commonwealth Circus Center in Jamaica Plain.
+Sophia is delighted to be a part of the Esh Community!